Where to Stay in London: A Local’s Tips

 Kensington & Chelsea

 One of the most high-end places in London, residents who live there end up paying a pretty penny, but hotels are on par with the rest of the capital.
 This makes it one of the best places to stay in London with kids, as the neighbourhood is safe and relatively peaceful, and it’s in a great location for London’s best attractions.

-All of London’s best museums are in the Kensington area, which makes it the answer when you’re wondering where to stay in London with a family.
+There are plenty of things to do in Kensington, including all of London’s best museums, which makes it the best answer when you’re wondering where to stay in London with a family.
 While staying in the area, you and your kids (if you’re travelling with them!) can enjoy the Natural History Museum, the Science Museum, the V&A, and more!
 This neighbourhood is located close to the main sights of London, without being right in the thick of it all.

 There are some great attractions in the area for those who aren’t travelling with kids; including Notting Hill and Portobello Market.
 And it’s only a quick tube ride to Harrods, Hyde Park and attractions like Buckingham Palace.